 You work a little harder

 The heat increases our heart rate, without even having to do anything.
 This turns a more gentle practice into cardio.
-This is amazing for the entire system.
-It increases our cardiovascular abilities, increases the amount of calories burned in a class, and speeds up our metabolism.
+This is amazing for the entire system as it increases our cardiovascular abilities.

 Heat is therapeutic